Kitware/iMSTK/Docs/source/PbdModel.rst

     pbdModel->setModelGeometry(surfMesh);
     pbdModel->configure(pbdConfig);

-**Constraints**: Constraints of varying types may be used via PBDModelConfig::enableConstraint, internally this uses PbdConstraintFunctor's which define how to generate constraints.
-If one needs more hands on with constraints you may write your own PbdConstraintFunctor.
+**Constraints**: Constraints of varying types may be used via ``PBDModelConfig::enableConstraint``, internally this uses PbdConstraintFunctor's which defines how to generate constraints.
+If one needs more hands on with constraints you may write your own ``PbdConstraintFunctor``.
 Implemented by subclassing PbdConstraintFunctor and overriding the operator() function.
-See existing functors in imstkPbdConstraintFunctor.h.
+See existing functors in ``imstkPbdConstraintFunctor.h``.

 ::